Solutions & CasesOur Case

-Crushed concrete fines are a recycled concrete aggregate routinely used as a base for stone patio pavers, roads, parking areas, and building foundations.
+Crushed concrete fines are a recycled concrete aggregate routinely used as a base for brick patio pavers, roads, parking areas, and building foundations.
 The spec on this material is 3/8 inch and minus down to a powder, with the bulk consisting of powder.
 Crushed concrete fines

 Crushed Concrete Fines Tampa FL Paver Base Recycled Concrete

-Crushed concrete fines are a recycled concrete product commonly used as a base for stone pavers, roadways, parking lots, and building pads.
+Crushed concrete fines are a recycled concrete product commonly used as a base for brick pavers, roadways, parking lots, and building pads.
 The spec on this material is 3/8 inch and minus down to a powder, with the bulk consisting of powder.
 Crushed concrete fines

 How Do I Maintain Crusher Fines Trails?
 Home Guides SF

 Crusher fines are the dust and 3/8-inch and smaller remnants of the gravel crushing process.
 Larger pieces of crushed gravel are used as the base rock in driveways, sidewalks and crushed gravel paths.

 It’s this precise combination of the angular pieces of stone with the fine dust particles that enables crusher run to offer incredible interlocking and compaction capabilities.
 The final result is an extremely sturdy construction and landscaping material.
 Typically crusher